zhonghz/IS2545_DeliverableThree/README.md

     So that I can easily find the product I want.

 Scenarios:
-(1) Given home page of the e-commerce website,
+(1) Given a search box,
-    When I search magic mouse,
+    When I search for an existing product,
     Then I should see the product listed in the result.

-(2) Given home page of the e-commerce website,
+(2) Given a search box,
-    When I search iphone7,
+    When I search for a non-existing product,
     Then I should see the notice of nothing matched.

-(3) Given home page of the e-commerce website,
+(3) Given a search box,
     When I search with empty search box,
     Then I should still see some products displaying in the result.